Original URL: http://www.theregister.co.uk/2009/10/01/gandhi_pen/

 Dilip R Doshi, Montblanc’s distributor in India, told the Financial Times: “We are creating a thing of simplicity and beauty that will last for centuries.”

-Amit Modi, secretary of the 102-year-old Sabarmati Ashram founded by Gandhi, wasn't that impressed.
-He insisted that if the man himself had received the pen, he "would have thrown it away".
-He protested: "I cannot imagine why anybody has done this.
+Unsurprisingly, Amit Modi, secretary of the 102-year-old Sabarmati Ashram founded by Gandhi, suggested that if Mahatma had been presented with with this writing honour "he would have thrown it away".
+He added: "I cannot imagine why anybody has done this.
 We cannot recognise this.”

 Suhel Seth, a brand expert at Delhi marketing outfit Counselage, agreed.
 He told the FT: “Look at the illogical marketing.
 Montblanc is an elite product, a luxury product.
 Gandhi stood for everything that was non-elitist.
 Here is a pen that uses the idiom of a man who believed in third-class travel to promote a first-world product to luxurious desk tops."

 He warned: “I think it’s such a misread of the Indian psyche.
 When you tinker around with that symbol of credibility, respect and honour, you risk a backlash that no brand needs or deserves.”